RishiMalhotra920/RishiMalhotra920.github.io/_posts/2025-11-27-notes-on-diffusion-models.md

 categories: ml-research
 related_posts: false
 toc:
-  - name: The Core Idea
+  - name: Basics
-  - name: The Forward Process
+  - name: Forward and Backward SDEs and ODEs
-  - name: The Reverse Process
+  - name: Simulating the ODEs and SDEs
-  - name: Training Objective
+  - name: Training Networks for the ODE and SDE
-  - name: Sampling
+  - name: Conditioning on Images
-  - name: Key Insights
+  - name: SDEs
-  - name: Conclusion
+  - name: References
 ---

 These notes are based heavily on [1].